StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 I may write a follow-up showing how to use a convolutional neural network with Policy Gradient for this problem (plus moving obstacles or fog of war) if you guys are interested.

-One personal conclusion I arrived to is that bugs are a pain in the tummy.
+One personal conclusion I arrived to is that bugs are a big headache.
 I spent about 2 hours fighting with the code because all the value estimates converged to the right values, but the agent was still moving in a very suboptimal way, until I discovered the policy code was correctly assessing the best action, and then choosing at random every time anyway, which was obviously a bug.
 I had misnamed a variable.
 Systematically debugging the code proved the best solution.

 Having added a test for every function in the Maze class was also liberating, as each new change could easily be verified to not break existing features.